Must-Have Travel Accessories for Long Flights

 Water bottles are a must for me while being in an airport and on an airplane for an extended amount of time.

 Airport water is expensive, and can sometimes be $4 or $5!
 It seems crazy to spend that when almost every airport I’ve been to has a water refilling station.
 But the catch is, you need your own bottle.
-I’ve sometimes bought the cheapest bottle of water so that I can reuse the plastic bottle!
+When I’ve been traveling for super cheap, I’ve gotten the cheapest bottle of water so that I can reuse the plastic bottle!

 To be a sustainable traveler, ask the flight attendants on your flight to fill your bottle instead of drinking several of those tiny water cups.
 You also want to make sure you’re drinking a lot of water, because it’s easy to get dehydrated on flights.
 We like to stay healthy while traveling!